Nash Equilbria for Quadratic Voting: Statement of Main Results

+Theorems \ref{theorem:efficiency} and \ref{munot0characterization} will be proved in section~\ref{sec:unbalanced}.
+Theorem~\ref{munot0characterization} asserts that any Nash equilibrium has a single large discontinuity near $\underline{u} +\zeta N^{-2}$; it does not preclude the possibity of other discontinuities in the interval $[\underline{u}, u_{*} )$, but (iv) implies that if these occur, the jumps must be small.

-Theorem~\ref{munot0characterization} implies that an agent with value $u$ will buy approximately $\alpha\mu ^{-1}u/N$ votes {unless} $u$ is in the extreme lower tail of $F$.
-Since such exceptional agents occur only with probability $\approx \zeta N^{-1}f (\underline u)$, it follows by the law of large numbers that with probability $\approx 1-\zeta N^{-1}f (\underline u)$, the vote total will be very near $\alpha $.
-If, on the other hand, the sample contains an agent with value less than $u_{*}$ then this agent will buy approximately $\alpha -w\approx -\sqrt{|\underline u |}$ votes, enough to move the overall vote total close to $w$.
+Theorem~\ref{theorem:efficiency} implies that an agent with value $u$ will buy approximately $\xi \mu ^{-1}u/N$ votes {unless} $u$ is in the extreme lower tail of $F$.
+Theorem~\ref{munot0characterization} implies that when a solution to the Optimization Problem exists, such exceptional agents occur only with probability $\approx \zeta N^{-1}f (\underline u)$; consequently, by the law of large numbers, with probability $\approx 1-\zeta N^{-1}f (\underline u)$ the vote total will be very near $\xi $.
+If, on the other hand, the sample contains an agent with value less than $u_{*}$ then this agent will buy approximately $w-\xi \approx -\sqrt{|\underline u |}$ votes, enough to move the overall vote total close to $w$.
 Agents of the first type will be called \emph{moderates}, and agents of the second kind {\em extreme contrarians} or {\em extremists} for short.
 Because the tail region in which extremists reside has $F-$probability on the order $N^{-2}$, the sample of agents will contain an extremist with probability only on the order $N^{-1}$, and will contain two or more extremists with probability on the order $N^{-2}$.
-Given that the sample contains no extremists, the conditional probability that $|V-\alpha |>\epsilon $ is $O (e^{-\varrho n})$ for some $\varrho >0$, by standard large deviations estimates, and so the event that $V<0$ essentially coincides with the event that the sample contains an extremist.
+Given that the sample contains no extremists, the conditional probability that $|V-\xi |>\epsilon $ is $O (e^{-\varrho n})$ for some $\varrho >0$, by standard large deviations estimates, and so the event that $V<0$ essentially coincides with the event that the sample contains an extremist.

 Why does equilibrium take the somewhat counter-intuitive form described in Theorem \ref{munot0characterization}?
-An agent $i$ with value $u_{i}$ in the ``bulk'' of the sampling distribution $F$, there is very little information about the vote total $V$ in the agent's value $u_{i}$, and so for most such agents the marginal pivotality $\mathbb E\left[\psi \left(V_{-i}+v (u_{i})\right)\right]$ will be approximately $\mathbb E\left[\psi (V)\right]$.
-This implies that in the bulk of the distribution the function $v(u)$ will be approximately linear in $u$.
-Therefore, by the law of large numbers, the vote total will, with high probability, be near $N\mathbb E\left[ \nicefrac{\psi (V)}{2} \mu \right]$.
+Following is a brief heuristic explanation.
+For an agent with value $u$ in the ``bulk'' of the sampling distribution $F$, there is very little information about the vote total $V$ in the agent's value, and so for most such agents the marginal pivotality $ \frac{1}{2} E\psi \left(S_{n}+v(u)\right)$ will be approximately $\frac{1}{2} E\psi (V)$.
+Consequently, $v(u)$ will be approximately linear in $u$ except possibly in the extreme tails of the distribution, and so by the law of large numbers, the vote total will, with high probability, be near $\frac{1}{2} N \mu E \psi (V)$.